The Evolution of Pointwise Statistics in Hyperbolic Equations with Random Data: Numerical examples

 Finally, we consider $t = 2>t_2(\omega)$ for $\omega >1/2$, when the two shocks have collided and merged for $u$ (see Fig.\ \ref{fig:u0v0}, right panel).
 As can be seen in Figs.~\ref{fig:shock_t2_1} and \ref{fig:shock_t2_2}, the pointwise statistics of $u$ and $v$ already disagree here (since the shocks have not merged for $v$, or indeed might not have formed yet).

 \paragraph{\bf Acknowledgement:} L.\ Wang would like to thank Professors \ Shi Jin and Daniel Tartakovsky for fruitful discussions.
 The work of A.\ Chertock was supported in part by NSF grant DMS-2208438.
-The work of A.\ Sagiv was supported in part by the Binational Science Foundation Research Grant \#2022254.
+The work of A.\ Sagiv was supported in part by the NSF grant DMS-2508811 and Binational Science Foundation Research Grant \#2022254.
 The work of L. Wang is partially supported by NSF grant DMS-1846854, DMS-2513336, and the Simons Fellowship.